adibzailan/batch_rename/README.md

 This will launch the application with a splash screen, followed by the main graphical user interface.
 From here, you can:

 1. Wait for the splash screen to complete its initialization process
-2. Select the source folder by clicking the "Browse" button
+2. Click "Browse" to select a folder containing files to rename
-3. Use CTRL+Click and Shift+Click to select multiple files in the file list
+3. Use checkboxes to select files for renaming
-4. Choose a renaming option: "Add prefix and/or suffix" or "Swap characters"
+4. Choose your renaming option:
-5. Enter the necessary information for the chosen renaming option
+   - Add prefix/suffix: Enter text to add before or after file names
+   - Swap characters: Replace specific characters in file names
-6. Preview the changes in real-time in the preview list
+5. Preview changes in real-time
-7. Click "Rename Files" to execute the renaming operation
+6. Click "Rename Files" to apply changes
-8. Use "Undo Rename" if you need to revert the changes
+7. Use "Undo Rename" if needed to revert changes

 ### Running the Packaged Application